Wisconsin storms bring 3 tornados; 1 man dies in crash

 Andy Boxell, a meteorologist for the National Weather Service in Sullivan, said a derecho did not materialize.
 “That’s not what we had last night,” he told the Milwaukee Journal Sentinel.

 Utility crews worked to restore service to thousands of power customers.
-Electricity was knocked out to about 90,000 customers across Wisconsin, according to the tracking website.
+Electricity was knocked out to about 90,000 customers across Wisconsin, according to the tracking website poweroutage.us.